-EXCLUSIVE Raazi director Meghna Gulzar: In my house, Pakistanis seen as ‘bichde hue log’
+EXCLUSIVE Raazi director Meghna Gulzar: In my house, Pakistanis are seen as ‘bichde hue log’

 Growing up, our household was never one where they were the enemy, They were humare bichde hue log.
 He said this very beautifully, in an interview, that ‘Humare ghar ke buzurg hain jo nahi chahte hum milein toh hum unse bahar jake miltein hain, chhupke miltein hain.’

 Q. Your female characters and even the actors have influences of your mother Rakhee’s work, be it Sushmita (in Filhaal), Esha Deol (in Just Married) or Alia in Raazi.
+And Rakhee, for me, was among those rare female actors of the 1970-80s, who even approached a commercial, mass entertainer with an evident dose of subtlety and underplay.
 How do you look at it?

 Meghna: I don’t think I am influenced by her and I will tell you why.
 It has more to do with the world of the stories that my characters are in.
 The cinema that my mother has done is very different from what I am making but her approach to her character is very similar to the tonalities of my characters.
 The connect is over there.